2024 TIFF Roster

 Directed by Vanessa Martino

-Description: In 1973, seven-year-old Joan D’Alessandro asked her mother Rosemarie if she could deliver a box of Girls Scout cookies to a neighbor and that was the last time Rosemarie saw Joan alive.
+Description: In 1973, seven-year-old Joan D’Alessandro asked her mother Rosemarie if she could deliver a box of Girl Scout cookies to a neighbor and that was the last time Rosemarie saw Joan alive.
 Twenty years later, under the threat of the murderer’s impending release, with the help of her community, Rosemarie fought to keep him in prison.
 Rosemarie became a symbol of hope for her northern New Jersey community and a rallying point for victims' parents nationwide.

 Sponsored by YWCA Northern New Jersey

-Talkback with Director Vanessa Martino
+Talkback with Director Vanessa Martino; Rosemarie D'Alessandro

 Freedom Hair